 Cyber attacks are far more common than you might think.
 A study last year from Cyberedge Group found that 86.2% of organizations fell victim to at least one successful cyberattack, and an Accenture survey found a regular, 125% increase in global incident volume every year for the past few years.

 Should you be concerned?
 Absolutely.
-Whether you work for an international company or a small-to-midsize one, the criminals are doing everything they can to tap into your website and steal your data.
+Whether you work for an international web development company or a small-to-midsize one, criminals are doing everything they can to tap into your website and steal your data.
 In fact, Cyber Security Magazine found that a full 43% of data breaches involve small and midsize businesses.

 The good news is that there are measures you can take to protect your data and secure your website.
 That’s what website security is all about.